Harold McQueen Jr.

 Harold I. McQueen Jr. (July 25, 1952 – July 1, 1997) was an American man who was the first criminal executed by the state of Kentucky after the reinstatement of capital punishment in the United States in 1976.
-McQueen was sentenced to death on April 8, 1981 for shooting and killing an unarmed store clerk, Rebecca O'Hearn, while robbing the store in which she worked in Richmond, committed on January 17, 1980.
+McQueen was sentenced to death on April 8, 1981, for shooting and killing an unarmed store clerk, Rebecca O'Hearn, while robbing the store in which she worked in Richmond, committed on January 17, 1980.

 Early life

 Harold McQueen was born on July 25, 1952.
 When McQueen was 10 years old, he drank alcohol for the first time.
-At his murder trial, a psychiatrist noted that although that was a "rather young" age to start drinking, McQueen claimed that he "never had anyone to tell him to stop drinking."
+At his murder trial, a psychiatrist noted that although that was a "rather young" age to start drinking, McQueen claimed he "never had anyone to tell him to stop drinking."
 McQueen also reported having been raised by older grandparents who did not support him or control his behavior.
 By the time he was in high school, he had become an alcoholic and started failing out of school; by the time he was around 17 or 18, he began taking LSD, amphetamines, and cocaine.
 At the age of 19, McQueen enlisted in the Army, citing an intention to "set [himself] straight" by avoiding alcohol and the other drugs to which he had become addicted; however, during his time in the army, he became addicted to heroin.
 Shortly after his stint in the army, McQueen got married, but his wife left him after a brief period, shortly after which McQueen attempted suicide.

+McQueen had a lengthy criminal history at the time of the murder, including for breaking and entering, destroying public property, burglary, desertion, parole violation, hit and run, and writing bad checks.